comp423-23f/csxl-final-team-a1/docs/equipment-reservation-system-spec.md

 }
 ```

 The `EquipmentReservation` model represents a reservation request made by a user.
 A unique integer id represents acts as the primary key for the model. `item_id` holds the id of a many-to-one relationship with `EquipmentItem`s, `type_id` holds the id of a many-to-one relationship with `EquipmentType`s, and `user_id` holds the id of a many-to-one relationship with `User`s. `checkout_date` contains the `datetime` object of the day the requesting user received the item. `expected_return_date` contains the day the user should return the object to the CSXL.
 The `actual_return_date` contains the day the user officially returned the item to the CSXL, and it should usually start as `None` if the return is not yet completed.
-The `return_desciprition` is a string that should be inputted by an ambassador or admin to describe the state of the returned item.
+The `return_description` is a string that should be inputted by an ambassador or admin to describe the state of the returned item.

 The `ReservationDetails` model relates the `item_id`, `type_id`, and `user_id` to `EquipmentItem`, `EquipmentType`, and `User` entities respectively.

+## Permissions

+`equipment.create` - allows a user to create/modify/delete `EquipmentItem`, and `EquipmentType`

+`equipment.reserve` - allows a user to view the ambassador view screen and activate reservations/check-in items.

+Both permissions need to have access to the `equipment` resource.

 ## API Routes